vaisakhvm/firelite/README.md

 Once the gem installed, launch the browser with your project and press F12.

+Make sure you have //= require firelite in your application.js

 Firebug will load the console and you can easily debug.

 Note: Don't click on the close buttion of firebug, use F12 again to close.